Basic Guides: Certificates of deposit, money market accounts, savings accounts, checking accounts and investments

 Money market accounts are similar to savings accounts, but often pay higher interest and may carry more restrictions.
 Learn when you should choose a money market account.

-Reconciling your checking or savings account doesn't have to be a nightmare.
-Follow these simple steps to find out if your account is in balance.
+Bank reconciliation doesn't have to be a nightmare.
+Follow these four simple steps to find out if your account is in balance.

 Here are some of the most common checking account fees, along with suggestions on how to avoid them.